“IBC2003E” — IBC 2003 SEISMIC ANALYSIS PROGRAM

 been exceeded for the particular seismic resisting system selected.

-- For reference, at right side of the display, the calculation worksheets contain some representative 1996
+- For reference, at right side of the display, the calculation worksheets contain some representative 1996 and

-as well as copies of the tables of seismic coefficients and factors to be used.
+cities), as well as copies of the tables of seismic coefficients and factors to be used.

 - This program contains numerous “comment boxes” which contain a wide variety of information including